sefinek24/Malicious-IP-Addresses/README.md

 # 📃 Malicious IP Address List

-This repository contains a list of various IP addresses associated with different malicious activities on the network.
+This repository contains a list of IP addresses associated with various malicious activities on the network.
-Most of them are part of botnets used to carry out cyberattacks, such as DDoS (Distributed Denial of Service) attacks.
+Many of these addresses are part of botnets used to conduct cyberattacks, such as DDoS attacks.

-Some of these IP addresses have been or are still being used to generate artificial traffic on websites.
+Some of these IP addresses have been, or are still being, used to generate artificial traffic on websites.
-Such activities can deceive analytics systems, generate fake ad clicks, and more.
-Highly recommended if you are using Google AdSense.
+Such activities can mislead analytics systems, inflate ad click counts, and more.
+This list is particularly useful for those using services like Google AdSense.

 ### Usage
 This list can be useful for network administrators, security researchers, and cybersecurity companies.
 It can help with:
-- Blocking malicious IP addresses on firewalls.
+- Blocking malicious IP addresses in firewalls.
-- Analyzing threats and identifying suspicious network traffic.
+- Analyzing threats and detecting suspicious network traffic.
-- Protecting against DDoS attacks and other network threats.
+- Defending against DDoS attacks and other network-related threats.

 ### Warning
-Blocking IP addresses should be done carefully to avoid blocking legitimate traffic.
+Blocking IP addresses should be done with caution to avoid disrupting legitimate traffic.
-It is recommended to update the list regularly.
+Regular updates to the list are recommended.

+## Cron
+The list is refreshed every 2 hours

 ## TXT file
 ```text
 https://raw.githubusercontent.com/sefinek24/Malicious-IP-Addresses/main/lists/main.txt
 ```

+## CSV file
+This file contains user agents, endpoints, and IP addresses that have been blacklisted.
+Not all IP addresses from [main.txt](lists/main.txt) are included in [main.csv](lists/main.csv).